mauricenyanja/Angular-Search/myapp/search-app/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+# Bugs

+If in the process of runing tne app and notice a disfunction,just reach out to me @ github as nyash-mauro

 ## Code scaffolding